MikeSpreitzer/llm-d-fast-model-actuation/docs/dual-pods.md

   request that conveys the URL to poll for readiness of the real inference server container.

-- Once given that URL, the stub aggressively polls it.
+- Once given that URL, and it is not the empty string, the stub aggressively polls it.
 Once a positive answer is returned, the stub itself responds positively to readiness requests on itself.

-- After the dual-pod controller creates a server-running Pod, the controller waits for the IP address of the server-running Pod to be defined.
+- Upon being given the empty string as the URL to poll, the stub starts responding negatively to readiness requests on itself.

-- Once the controller knows the IP address of the server-running Pod, the controller makes the POST request on the stub in the server-requesting Pod to convey the URL to poll.
+- If the (a) server-running Pod has an IP address, (b) the inference server process is running (according to ContainerStatus.State.Running), and (c) the dual-pod controller has not already done so then the controller makes the POST request on the stub in the server-requesting Pod to convey the URL to poll for readiness.

+- If the inference server process has terminated, not yet restarted, and the dual-pod controller has not already done so then the controller makes the POST request on the stub to pass the empty string as the URL to poll for readiness.

 ### Sleep/wake only